Lifehouse (album)

 Lifehouse is the self-titled third studio album by American rock band Lifehouse.
-It was released in March 2005 by Geffen Records, and preceded by the single "You and Me".
+It was released in March 2005, through Geffen Records as their former label DreamWorks Records was bought out by Geffen.
+Lifehouse featured less angst-ridden post-grunge present in the band's previous two albums in favor of a lighter, more radio-friendly, adult contemporary pop rock sound; this would continue with each of the band's subsequent releases.
+The album preceded by the single "You and Me".

 It debuted and peaked at number ten on the Billboard 200—selling 63,000 copies in its first week of release—and received gold certification by the Recording Industry Association of America (RIAA) on September 7, 2005.
 By November 2009, Lifehouse sold an estimated 960,000 units domestically, and over three million units worldwide.